 The attitude control motor fired simultaneously with the abort motor and steered the vehicle using eight thrusters producing up to 7,000 pounds of thrust.
 It provided adjustable thrust to keep the crew module on a controlled flight path and reorient the vehicle as the abort system burned out.

 The jettison motor, the only one of the three that would be used in all successful rocket launches, pulled the entire launch abort system away from the crew module and cleared the way for parachute deployment and landing.
 After explosive bolts fired and the jettison motor separated the system from the crew module, the recovery parachute system deployed.
 The three red-and-white main chutes guided the crew module to landing at 16.2 mph, or 24 feet per second.

 The Orion project team has begun to recover all of the test articles from White Sands Missile Range and will be evaluating data over the coming weeks.

-The Orion project office at Johnson Space Center in Houston led the launch abort system test team.
+Engineers work inside NASA's mobile operations facility at the White Sands Missile Range.
+The facility has 14 console positions from which the Pad Abort 1 flight test was monitored and executed.
+(NASA Photo) The Orion project office at Johnson Space Center in Houston led the launch abort system test team.
 Langley Research Center, Hampton, Va., designed and built the boilerplate crew module for the test, and Dryden prepared the crew module for integration and led the flight test vehicle integration at White Sands with Lockheed Martin Corp. of Denver, prime contractor to NASA for Orion.